DDDN/OdtToHtml/README.md

 ```
 ### The Razor View part
-This is how the MCV Razor view that uses a _Layout.cshtml can looks like:
+This is how the MCV Razor view, that uses the _ViewStart.cshtml/_Layout.cshtml files, can looks like:
 ```C#
 @section Styles
 {